 Our guest ranch was founded in 1887 when Dick Turpin built his cabin on the banks of the Buffalo Fork River.
 We opened the doors to guests in 1932.
 Since then, we’ve hosted some pretty notable visitors, including Mrs. Herbert Hoover, Adlai Stevenson, John Glenn and Bob Dylan, who is rumored to have sung at the bar.

 We’ve gone beyond the typical dude ranch experience.
 Our guests aren’t helping with ranch chores or herding cattle.
 Instead, they’re spending summers taking horseback rides to experience the beauty of Wyoming.
 Or they’re casting fly rods into the nearby rivers and streams that teem with native cutthroat trout.
 Guests might go hiking in nearby Grand Teton and Yellowstone National Parks.

 Winter ushers in Nordic skiing on our 15 km of trails that were designed by Olympic biathletes.
 Our trails are groomed for skate and classic skiing.
 Fat bikes are welcome on the trails and there are four miles of single track for intrepid riders.
-White Season visitors might also go snowmobiling or snowshoeing.
+Guests and visitors might also go snowmobiling or snowshoeing.

 In between adventures, visitors to our guest ranch can rest in their cabin or chalet that is appointed with hand-crafted furniture, Pendleton blankets and bedding, and gas-powered fireplaces.

 They can join others in the lodge for a drink in the lounge and sumptuous meals prepared by our chef who sources all of the ingredients from local farms.

 Our combination of activities and amenities allow us to make the ranch appealing to a variety of travelers.
 It’s the perfect spot for a couple’s getaway, girls weekend, corporate retreat or family vacation.